r-devel/rdevguide/README.md

 ## Editing notes

-* Images must be included in the source, not provided as URLs, for the PDF boo to compile.
+* Images must be included in the source, not provided as URLs, for the PDF book to compile.
 * Images should have alt text for accessibility - note this is shown as a caption in the EPUB version.

 ## Technical details